onehr/crust/README.md

 ```

 ## Contact
-If you got interested in this project, or got troubles with it, feel free to contact me with
+If you are interested in this project, or have troubles with it, feel free to contact me at
-waharaxn@gmail.com, best with tag [Crust-dev].
+waharaxn@gmail.com, with a subject line containing [Crust-dev].